pdvlx/nodejs-transactions-takehome-task/README.md

 # Node.js Transactions Take Home Task (2 hours limited)

-This is an example project for a take home task written with Node.js with a basic Svelte client to show how this works.
+This is an example project for a take home task written with Node.js with a basic Svelte client.
 It is a good example how transactions work.

 The project totally must take only 2 hours.
-There lot's of improvement points.
+There are lot's of improvement points.

 ## Technologies:
 - Node.js (Express)